-We will study Jacobson rings in section 10 below.
-It is easy to see that the ring \mathbb{Z} is Jacobson, and that any field is Jacobson.
-So is K[x], if K is a field, and in fact so is any finitely generated algebra over a Jacobson ring (see Theorem 10.5 below).
-On the other hand, a local domain is never Jacobson (why?).
+It is easy to see that the ring \mathbbm{Z} is Jacobson, and that any field is Jacobson.

+So is K[x], if K is a field, and in fact so is any finitely generated algebra over a Jacobson ring.

+On the other hand, a local domain is never Jacobson.

 So for instance the ring of p-adic integers \mathbb{Z}p (where p is a prime number) is not Jacobson.

-4 The spectrum of a ring

 Let R be a ring.
-We shall write Spec(R) for the set of prime ideals of R.
+We shall write $\operatorname{Spec}(R)$ for the set of prime ideals of R.